Toothpaste tubes are made from plastic. Surely, this means that you should be able to recycle them? Well. No. It doesn’t. Let’s take a look at why.

 While toothpaste tubes may look like they are just made from plastic, they aren’t.
 Toothpaste tubes are made from a combination of plastic and some metals.
 This is to help keep the toothpaste inside nice and fresh.

 Recycling centers do not have the equipment or resources to break down the materials in a toothpaste tube into separate components.
-Even if they did, it would be a very resource-intensive job, and that would never be good for the environment.
+Even if they did, it would be a very resource-intensive job that would never be good for the environment.

-That being said, some companies (Colgate in particular) have started to introduce recyclable toothpaste tubes.
-These ones can be put in your standard recycling.
-To work out whether the toothpaste tube can be recycled, look at the tube’s label.
-If it has the recycling logo on it, then you can put the tube in with your standard plastic recycling.
+That said, some companies (Colgate in particular) have started introducing recyclable toothpaste tubes.
+These can be put in your standard recycling.
+Look at the tube’s label to determine whether the toothpaste tube can be recycled.
+If it has the recycling logo, you can put the tube in with your standard plastic recycling.

 Remember, if you do have a tube that can be recycled, you will want to wash it out beforehand.
-We can’t imagine that people would really want to be handling bottles that have been loaded up with old, crusty toothpaste.
+We can’t imagine that people would really want to be handling bottles loaded with old, crusty toothpaste.
 Can you?

 Are There Recycling Options?

-Even if you do not have a bottle that says it can be for recycling, you may have one option available to you.
+Even if you do not have a bottle that says it can be for recycling, you may have one option.

-When the box is full, the recycling center will ship it off to Colgate.
+The recycling center will ship the box off to Colgate when the box is full.
 This company will then put the bottles to good use.

 By all accounts, Colgate does have the equipment required to break up the toothpaste bottles a little bit.
 We suppose that this makes sense.
 After all, their program only focuses on toothpaste tubes.

-This means that they can really work on the processes that they use.
-The toothpaste tubes will be broken down into (mostly) plastic and then used to create larger plastic items.
+This means that they can work on the processes that they use.
+The toothpaste tubes will be broken into (mostly) plastic and then used to create larger plastic items.

-If you do not have a recyclable tube and there doesn’t seem to be any recycling center in the nearby area that accepts toothpaste tubes, then you can’t really do much.
-About the best that you can do is unscrew the cap from the toothpaste tube.
+If you do not have a recyclable tube and there doesn’t seem to be any recycling center in the nearby area that accepts toothpaste tubes, then you can’t do much.
+The best you can do is unscrew the cap from the toothpaste tube.